AlexandreGRN/holbertonschool-shell/README.md

-This repository is a script repertory.
+This repository is a shell script repository.